 Total dissolved gas (TDG) data are collected at Army Corps fixed monitoring sites below the Columbia and Snake River dams.
-TDG data are downloaded directly from the Army Corps on a daily basis and quality assurance is not always guaranteed.
+The observed year-to-date TDG data for Chief Joseph, Lower Granite, and Dworshak is obtained daily by a query to the Columbia River DART database.
+The data is downloaded daily from the primary source, the Army Corps, and quality assurance is not always guaranteed.
 Anomalies in observed TDG data are indicators of suspicious data.